DevOps-Corner/microservices-on-kubernetes/README.md

-Them, all you have to do is to call your browser http://YOUR_EXTERNAL_IP_HERE:8080/ , and congratulations! your Microservice is running.
+Then, go to http://YOUR_EXTERNAL_IP_HERE:8080/ using your browser and congratulations! your Microservice is up and running.

 You can call all the Restful endpoints from this app and Scale up and Down your Database and Application